Infrastructure Director for SciLifeLab

 SciLifeLab (Science for Life Laboratory) is national resource for the advancement of molecular biosciences in Sweden.
 We are funded as a national research infrastructure by the Swedish government.
 Our organization leverages the unique strengths of individual universities across Sweden into a focused resource for the life science community.
 We serve thousands of researchers each year by providing access to cutting-edge instrumentation and deep scientific expertise.
 SciLifeLab creates a unique environment for carrying out technology- and data-driven research on health and environment at the highest level.

 SciLifeLab today has nine technology areas including genomics, proteomics, bioinformatics and drug development (www.scilifelab.se).
-The SciLifeLab platforms and facilities offer service and training for all Swedish researchers as well as for researchers within industry and health care.
+The SciLifeLab platforms and units offer service and training for all Swedish researchers as well as for researchers within industry and health care.

 The assignment as Infrastructure Director for Science for Life Laboratory is for a period of six years at 50 % time commitment.
 The appointment may be renewed.
 In addition to this, the researcher will conduct his/her own research, teaching and other duties, according to an agreement with the respective host university.

-Work with the director and with the SciLifeLab management group with a primary responsibility for the SciLifeLab national infrastructure facilities, instrumentation and staff.
+Work with the director and with the SciLifeLab management group with a primary responsibility for the SciLifeLab national infrastructure units, instrumentation and staff.
 Participate in preparing, executing and monitoring board decisions related to the national infrastructure.
 Manage infrastructure operations at SciLifeLab, including financing, reporting, staffing, training, instrumentation, technology development, KPIs, metrics and user statistics, evaluations and advisory board meetings as well as ensure good infrastructure practice.
 Monitor new technologies and potential new infrastructure services.
 Take part in building national research communities and collaborations that enrich and support the infrastructure.
 Be familiar with life science developments and focus areas at the four host universities as well as in all major Swedish universities.
 Follow developments in local, national and international infrastructures, infrastructure policy and funding, as well as open data principles.
 Serve as a coordinating contact between SciLifeLab infrastructure and the Research Council (VR), KAW and other potential infrastructure funders and stakeholders.
 Take part in exploring collaborations with the industry.

 If the candidate fulfills the requirements for a position as professor, and the candidate does not at present hold such a position, a professorship may be considered.
 This will, however, require a deep long-term commitment from the host university, and therefore new professor-level nominations may not be feasible before this assignment as an infrastructure director will begin.